 This section describes scripts and processes that generate various files.
 These generated files should not be edited manually.
+Many Python scripts have additional options which are hard-coded in the scripts.
+See individual Python scripts for details.

 Building the CPU